marcotoronto/rdm-test/content/06-2_Documentation_Metadata.md

         "Indigenous Peoples' rights and wellbeing should be the primary concern at all stages of the data life cycle and across the data ecosystem."

-The CARE Principles can be examined in depth here: CARE Principles for Indigenous Data Governance
+The CARE Principles can be examined in depth <a href="https://static1.squarespace.com/static/5d3799de845604000199cd24/t/5da9f4479ecab221ce848fb2/1571419335217/CARE%2BPrinciples_One%2BPagers%2BFINAL_Oct_17_2019.pdf" target="_blank">here</a>.
+{: .note }

 ## The First Nations Principles of OCAP®
 The OCAP® Principles of data governance outline how to interact with First Nations data.

-OCAP® stands for:
+**O**wnership
+{: .label .label-yellow}

+        First Nations communities or groups own their data collectively

+**C**ontrol
+{: .label .label-yellow}

+        First Nations communities can control all aspects of the research cycle that impact them directly.

+**A**ccess
+{: .label .label-yellow}

+        First Nations retain access to the data, regardless of where it is held.

+**P**ossession
+{: .label .label-yellow}

+        First Nations retain physical control of the data.

+OCAP® certifications are available through the First Nations Information Governance Centre (FNIGC).
+OCAP® is a registered trademark of the FNIGC.